 Written by Vivek Jaiswal | Co-founder, Customer Guru

 In September 2015, we set ourselves up to studying the reasons why companies struggle to deliver exceptional customer experience.
-It was an intriguing question to ask and the goal was to, ultimately, assist companies in identifying the similarity in challenges faced by other organisations and then help device the right strategy to overcome those challenges in 2016.
-We reached out to our readers, twitter, LinkedIn and Facebook network, and also our clients and their extended network asking about their unique challenges in delivering exceptional customer experience at their company.
+It was an intriguing question to ask and the goal was to, ultimately, assist companies in identifying the similarity in challenges faced by other organisations and then help devise the right strategy to overcome those challenges in 2016.
+We reached out to our readers, Twitter, LinkedIn and Facebook network, and also our clients and their extended network asking about their unique challenges in delivering exceptional customer experience at their company.
 Although we received just over a 1000 responses, we have been thrilled by the kind of discoveries it led us to.
 On behalf of the entire team at Customer Guru, I would first like to thank everyone for taking the time in answering the survey.
 I am delighted to share the results of our small study in an Infographic (downloadable at the end of the post).

 Most interestingly, we got a 100% ‘YES’ on “Was improving customer experience one of the key goals in 2015 for your organisation?”
 Given the diversity of our respondents in terms of seniority, geography, and industry, the response to this question led us to the profound realisation that almost every person in an organisation believes that improving customer experience is important.
 With so much emphasis on improving customer experience, it is quite surprising that customer experience is still not being measured in several organisations around the world.
 The single most important step towards improving something is measuring it first.
 One of my friend and mentor in sales, Steli Efti, says

 Having a big dream to achieve undying customer loyalty is great, but organisations need to be prepared to put the hard work in achieving that dream.
 The first step is to start measuring customer experience, because customer loyalty is strongly correlated with customer experience.
 Gone are the times when big corporates used to command a major percentage of the market and the customers wouldn’t have any alternative but to stick with such organisations despite the terrible customer experience.
 The story of AOL in Fred Reichheld’s and Rob Markey’s book The Ultimate Question 2.0, is a great example of how bad customer experience can turn even the biggest organisations upside down.
 AOL pumped all its resources in customer acquisition but didn’t do much about improving customer experience.
-Customer unhappiness increased steadily because of unavailability of service, difficulty in reaching customer services, and poor pos-sales support.
+Customer unhappiness increased steadily because of unavailability of service, difficulty in reaching customer services, and poor post-sales support.
 Even employee dissatisfaction rose tremendously because of the negativity ensuing AOL customers.
-However, because of lack of alternatives, customers were bound to do business with AOL, and eventually competitors like MSN and Earthlink turned AOL’s steep climb to market leadership into an equally sharp downward cycle.
+However, because of lack of alternatives, customers were bound to do business with AOL, and eventually, competitors like MSN and Earthlink turned AOL’s steep climb to market leadership into an equally sharp downward cycle.
 That was early 2000’s.
 Today, the customers are more connected and alternatives in every industry are plenty.
 Therefore, keeping a tab on customer experience is going to be critical in the coming years.
-If your organisation isn’t measuring customer experience, or is looking for some help, reach out to me and I will help you get started.
+If your organisation isn’t measuring customer experience or is looking for some help, reach out to me and I will help you get started.

 This is another reminder why customer experience is important.
 In one of our earlier blogs, we’ve talked about 9 indisputable reasons why customer experience is supremely important NOW.
 Our research has further validated our belief that customer experience is the true differentiator for any brand.
-Brands that are not focussing on delivering a unique and memorable customer experience will see a declining share of market in the coming years and will grapple to regain sales momentum if they do not start focussing on customer experience soon.
+Brands that are not focussing on delivering a unique and memorable customer experience will see a declining share of the market in the coming years and will grapple to regain sales momentum if they do not start focussing on customer experience soon.
 Delivering great customer experience doesn’t have to be difficult, most times it is simple and genuine gestures that win customers’ heart.
 Most importantly, improving customer experience requires consistency in delivery and a constant push from the top.

 I have been a proponent of the Net Promoter Score® (NPS) as a measure of customer experience and loyalty and our research deepened our belief in that metric.
 At least three times more respondents selected NPS than the respondents who selected CSAT as the metric being used to measure customer experience.
 It shows that the Net Promoter Score has gained immense popularity and is being adopted by not just industry leaders and major brands, but also by small and medium businesses as the go-to scale for measuring customer experience.
 I highly recommend Genroe’s blog: New Insights: Net Promoter Score® Vs Customer Satisfaction for anyone interested in looking at an empirically derived difference between NPS and CSAT.
 Adam draws a very interesting conclusion, which I am sharing for quick reference: